-Acute urticaria: This hives can last just below six weeks are mostly caused by foods (nuts, chocolate, fish, tomatoes, eggs, fresh berries, milk), medications (aspirin and other nonsteroidal anti-inflammatory medications, ibuprofen, high blood pressure and codeine), and infections.
+Acute urticaria: These hives can last just below six weeks are mostly caused by foods (nuts, chocolate, fish, tomatoes, eggs, fresh berries, milk), medications (aspirin and other nonsteroidal anti-inflammatory medications, ibuprofen, high blood pressure, and codeine), and infections.
 Other causes can be insect bites and internal diseases.

-Chronic urticaria: This hives can last longer than six weeks, and are mostly caused by thyroid disease, hepatitis, cancer and infections.
+Chronic urticaria: These hives can last longer than six weeks, and are mostly caused by thyroid disease, hepatitis, cancer, and infections.
 But usually, in some cases, the cause of chronic urticaria and very difficult to identify.
-This can easily affect the lungs, gastrointestinal tract and muscles and some of the symptoms are sore in the muscles, short breath, diarrhoea and vomiting
+This can easily affect the lungs, gastrointestinal tract and muscles and some of the symptoms are sore in the muscles, short breath, diarrhea and vomiting

-Physical urticaria: This is caused by a direct physical skin stimulation like heat, cold, exposure to sun, pressure and vibration, sweating, pressure and exercise.
+Physical urticaria: This is caused by direct physical skin stimulation like heat, cold, exposure to sun, pressure, and vibration, sweating, pressure, and exercise.

 Dermatographism: This urticaria is very common and is in contrast with physical urticaria, the hives form from stroking and or scratching.